Facts About STYROS® Stationary Phases

 In addition to these advantages they are offered in anion exchange, cation exchange, HIC, HILIC, Affinity including Protein A.

-StyrosZyme® Enzyme Reactor Columns are a line of products that reduce the digestion process of proteins to a few minutes as opposed to hours with no leaching and no enzyme digest contamination.
-These are also polymer based.
+StyrosZyme® Enzyme Reactor Columns are a line of products that reduce the digestion process of proteins to a few minutes as opposed to hours with no leaching and no enzyme auto digest contamination.
+These are also polymer based that are routinely used in total automation in digestion and mapping of proteins without the need for prior treatment of substrate.

-As “Simulated Monolith™” our own proprietary process of manufacturing the media, STYROS ® offers the added advantage of low back pressures while maintining high resolution similar to Monoliths.
+As “Simulated Monolith™” our own proprietary process of manufacturing the media, STYROS ® offers the added advantage of low back pressures while maintaining high resolution similar to Monoliths.